Code-Institute-Submissions/althea/README.md

 * Give the customer ability to register using their social media
 * Add a loyalty page where customer can earn points for every purchases they'll do
 * Give discounts if the customer will spend more than 3000Php
+* Add pagination
+  - I tried my best adding this in my page.
+It worked fine however the filter and sorting are not synchronizing with the pagination.
+Did some research and checked some articles in stackoverflow but  I still cannot make it worked.

 # Testing
 For testing procedure please click [Testing.md](https://github.com/gideongannaban/althea/blob/master/testing.md)